TODAY’S READING FROM THE OLD TESTAMENT-

 Amos 2:4-5 4 Thus says the LORD, “For three transgressions of Judah and for four I will not revoke its punishment, because they rejected the law of the LORD and have not kept His statutes; Their lies also have led them astray, those after which their fathers walked.
 5 “So I will send fire upon Judah and it will consume the citadels of Jerusalem.”

-Amos brings a denunciation on the sins of Israel while they are experiencing years of affluence: the rich exploited the poor, oppression, greed, sexual immorality, and false worship (2:6-9).
+Amos brings a denunciation on the sins of Israel while they are experiencing years of affluence: the rich exploited the poor, and practiced oppression, greed, sexual immorality, and false worship (2:6-9).
 He recounts their history in which God showed them mercy and provided for their need.
 He prophesies judgment.

 Israel was highly privileged and yet unrepentant of her sins.
 Do they think that there will be no consequence for their rebellion and disregard for the covenant?